 If you’re growing leafy vegetables, in particular, this will not matter all that much unless of course, it’s tomatoes and peppers.
 However, though this part may feel complicated, it isn’t all that difficult to achieve really.

 And if you’re aware of the various steps, the process gets significantly easier.
 Just take a cotton swab and bad the end around each flower.
-This will help transfer the pollen from one plant to another, hence artificial doing the jobs of bees, birds, and wind.
+This will help transfer the pollen from one plant to another, hence artificially doing the jobs of bees, birds, and wind.

 The final step on our list today is harvesting.

-So when it comes to making the most of your indoor crops, it pays to keep a chart that shows a definite timeline of which vegetable was planted when.
+So when it comes to making the most of your indoor crops, it pays to keep a chart that shows a definite timeline of which vegetable was planted and when.
 And as each crop has a definite harvesting time, the chart will help you identify which of the vegetables are ripe and which ones aren’t.

 Without the proper awareness and know-how, something as care-intensive as harvesting plants indoors can indeed become a very difficult task.
 There are so many things that can go wrong if the proper steps are not followed, so, we hope that our guide today was able to help you out with all your plant harvesting needs.